bridgesense/lampready/README.md

 After running dap-php-setup, you should have a new option called "Use custom launch.json script" to choose.
 For more information and an example Emacs setup, check out my [dotfiles](https://github.com/bridgesense/dotfiles).

+Dap-Mode for NeoVIM
+---

+Dap-Mode for NeoVIM is even better than VSCode's implementation, and I have found it much more stable than the Emacs version.

+I used [mason.vim](https://github.com/williamboman/mason.nvim) to add the vscode-php-debug extension, which never seems to load using the Emacs alternative.
+Afterwards, all I needed to do was add a few lines of code to my [Nvim init file](https://github.com/bridgesense/dotfiles/blob/master/workstation/nvim/init.lua).
+The same configuration used above for Emacs will work, but it should be placed into a subdirectory of your root folder: ~/your-project-root/.vscode/launch.json.

 VIM with the Vdebug Plugin
 ---